This is your news page.

 Students in the program are prepared for employment through learning work-related skills.

-Applications must be completed by your current elementary or secondary school through your guidance counsellor and will be completed via a Google Form for each applicant.
+Applications must be completed by your current elementary or secondary school through your guidance counsellor.
 To help you prepare what you will need for the application process, we have created a checklist for you, which includes a link to the Course Selection Sheet, that will need to be uploaded.
-Application forms and checklist available to teachers and administrators via email, please contact Eric Stigter: email@example.com.
+Application forms and checklist are available to teachers and administrators via email, please contact Bobbi-Jo Wade: firstname.lastname@example.org.

 Feeder schools for Glenview Park Secondary School’s Fast Forward Program